pazznetwork/ngx-chat/README.md

 The source code for ngx-chat can be found in the `projects/pazznetwork/ngx-chat` folder.
 The demo application is in the `src` folder in the project root.
-**Important:**  Swap the import in src/app/ngx-chat-imports.ts to have live-reload while developing on ngx-chat.

 ```bash
 # clone this repository